 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the Plan are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year ended June 30, 2017.
+Except as noted below, no new accounting policies were adopted and the application of existing policies was not changed during the year ended June 30, 2018.
 We noted no transactions entered into by the System during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

-For the year ending June 30, 2018, the System will be required to implement Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-This Statement establishes standards for recognizing and measuring liabilities, deferred outflows and inflows of resources, and expenses/expenditures.
-This Statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
-In general, this Statement will require the System to record and report the net liability for postemployment benefits other than pensions, along with deferred outflows of resources, deferred inflows of resources, and expenses/expenditures.
-It also requires significant changes to the footnote disclosures and required supplementary information.
+For the year ended June 30, 2018, the System implemented Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+This Statement established standards for recognizing and measuring liabilities, deferred outflows and inflows of resources, and expenses/expenditures.
+This Statement identified the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
+In general, this Statement required the System to record and report the net OPEB liability, along with deferred outflows of resources, deferred inflows of resources, and expenses/expenditures.
+It also required significant changes to the footnote disclosures and required supplementary information.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the financial statements were: fair value of investments, useful lives of capital assets, and employers' net pension liability and related disclosures.
+The most sensitive estimates affecting the financial statements were: fair value of investments, useful lives of capital assets, and employers' total pension liability and related disclosures.

 Management's estimate of the fair value of investments is based on quoted market prices; input from outside investment managers, consultants, and general partners; and current economic conditions.
+The estimated fair values of alternative investments represent particularly sensitive accounting estimates.
 Estimated useful lives of capital assets are generally based on past experience with similar assets.
-Employers' net pension liability and related disclosures are based on actuarial methods and assumptions determined in consultation with the System's actuary.
+Employers' total pension liability and related disclosures are based on actuarial methods and assumptions determined in consultation with the System's actuary.
 We evaluated the key factors and assumptions used to develop those estimates in determining that they are reasonable in relation to the financial statements taken as a whole.

-The disclosures in the financial statements are neutral, consistent and clear.
 Certain financial statement disclosures are particularly sensitive because of their significance to the financial statement users.
-The most sensitive disclosures affecting the financial statements were investments, the funded status of the plan, and the net pension liability of employers.
+The most sensitive disclosures affecting the financial statements were investments and the net pension liability of employers.